btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 comments: true
 ---

-One day I felt I could do something interesting with my data science skills.
-I thought: what if I can predict cs:go match winners?
-I have never been into esports so I was going into this blind, not knowing what features to look for.
+One day I felt like doing something fun with my data science skills.
+I thought: what if I can predict CS:GO match winners?
+I have never been into esports, but it was interesting.
 I welcome you to come along my path in this post.
 I calrify this is not a tutorial, rather a story I want to share.